fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/09_classes/08_destructors.md

 There is such class in stanard library - `std::vector`.
 If you can already understand and use it (even partially) - that's awesome.

 There is a vector tutorial later.
 Now, continue with learning OOP stuff.
-A lof of further lessons showcases features which are used to write classes like vector.
+A lof of further lessons showcase features which are used to write classes like vector.